- Nike has surpassed its main rivals, Adidas and Asics, to position itself as a leader in the sports footwear segment.

 Step 3: Decide how much you want to invest

-The chance for fractional share investing in a real bonus here, because of the expense of buying Nike shares.
+The chance for fractional share investing is a real bonus here, because of the expense of buying Nike shares.
 Fractional investing means you can start small with much-reduced risk.
 It also means that you can yield more profit over time by buying in when prices falter so that your average total cost is reduced.

 Step 4: Decide whether to buy shares or invest in an ETF

-You can purchase shares directly and own them, or you can choose to invest in an Exchange Traded Fund (ETF) that includes Nike shares, for example SPDR S&P 500 ETF Trust, iShares Core S&P 500 ETF, and Vanguard S&P 500 ETF.
-ETFs are similar to a mutual fund and are a more diversified option that can be great in some circumstances.
+You can purchase shares directly and own them, or you can choose to invest in an Exchange Traded Fund (ETF) that includes Nike shares, for example, SPDR S&P 500 ETF Trust, iShares Core S&P 500 ETF, and Vanguard S&P 500 ETF.
+ETFs are similar to mutual fund and are a more diversified option that can be great in some circumstances.
 They are not usually so interesting to active traders, because you have less control over where your money goes.

 Step 5: Set up your order